HM Prison Onley: History

 Onley opened as a Borstal in 1968, and became a Young Offenders Institution in 1976.
 The prison gradually increased in size as new accommodation was added.
 Its role was expanded in 1998 when juveniles were taken for the first time and for three years from 2001 remanded as well as sentenced juveniles were held in addition to a Young Offender population.
 During this period there was considerable investment in buildings and staffing to meet Youth Justice Board standards.

 A refurbishment programme commenced at the prison in 2002 and finished in 2006.
 In 2003 the Youth Justice Board made the decision to remove the juvenile population from Onley.
 These were replaced by sentenced adults in March 2004, making Onley a prison for adults and Young Offenders.

 In 2004, Onley Prison was identified as the most violent Young Offenders Institution in England and Wales, according to the Prison Reform Trust.
 The trust pointed to high rates of violence between inmates and frequent attacks on the staff at the prison.

 In September 2007, two inmates escaped from Onley Prison by scaling a fence with a homemade ladder.
 It was believed that the pair then escaped in a getaway vehicle that had been waiting outside the prison for them.
 The escaped prisoners were subsequently recaptured six weeks later.

 A new wing was constructed at the prison in 2009, and in 2010 Onley became an adult only establishment, with all remaining young offenders transferred to other prisons.

 In July 2011, it was announced that Onley along with several other publicly operated prisons, would be market tested, allowing private operators as well as HM Prison service, to tender for the contract to operate the prison.
 Onley was removed from the bid in October 2012.

 The prison today

 Onley is a Category C prison for adult males.
 All residential wings (apart from I Wing, J & K Wing & L Wing) have 60 single cells each with internal sanitation, in-cell electricity and TV.
 There are showering facilities, association and dining areas and a laundry room with industrial type washing machines and dryers.
 H Wing is an induction wing for new prisoners.
 I Wing holds 100 prisoners in 50 double cells, while L wing has 6 double cells and 58 single cells.
 Both have internal sanitation and comparable facilities to other wings.

 Education for inmates at the prison may be followed on a full or part-time basis, depending on the needs of the prisoner.
 Onley also offers training places in a range of industries and activities.
-The courses include Information Technology, Concrete Workshop (which includes Forklift Truck qualification), Painting and Decorating Workshop, Motor mechanics and Engineering Workshops, Bricklaying Workshop, Reparative Workshop (which includes Bike Repair qualification and Driving Test Theory), Market Gardens, Industrial Cleaning Workshop offering BICS qualifications and the Waste management Unit which provides NVQs.
-Other employment and training opportunities include residential wing cleaning / painting and orderlies (for example: Gym, Stores, Healthcare, Library) and Catering.